feinoujc/Elmah.DynamoDB/README.md

 Standard AWS SDK Configuration is required before using the elmah dynamoDB driver.
 The configuration guide can be found here: http://docs.aws.amazon.com/AWSSdkDocsNET/V3/DeveloperGuide/net-dg-config-creds.html

-the IAM Identity will need the following permissions
+the IAM Identity will need at least the following permissions

+ * dynamodb:DescribeTable
-* GetItem
+ * dynamodb:GetItem
-* PutItem
+ * dynamodb:PutItem
-* Query
+ * dynamodb:Query
-* CreateTable
+ * dynamodb:CreateTable
-* UpdateTable
+ * dynamodb:UpdateItem

 ### Minimal Configuration
 in your web.config, set the error log type